A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Introduction

-Training is essential to help inspectors gain the skill and confidence in inspecting bridges with an assistant drone.
-Drones specialized for bridge inspection are usually more expensive than those for entertainment, and crashes into the traffic will cause severe consequences.
-Therefore, the tolerance to drone crashes is low.
-Like aviation training systems or driving simulators, simulation-based training and assessment of inspector-drone cooperation is a cost-effective way to meet the need.
-A virtual reality (VR) environment can provide simulated scenes and tasks similar to the real-world inspection.
+Training is essential to help inspectors gain and retain the skill and confidence in inspecting bridges with an assistant drone.
+Training inspectors to collect data using an assistant drone should take place progressively in multiple stages.
+Like aviation training systems or driving simulators, a Virtual Reality (VR)-based training and assessment system is a cost-effective tool for the early-stage training.
+After that, inspectors can move to the Augmented Reality (AR)-based training that either uses a virtual drone at a real inspection site or a real drone in a virtual inspection scene.
+Ultimately, the training will be at a real bridge site with a real drone.
 VR-based training systems have been developed for civil engineers in pipe maintenance \cite{shi2020impact}, bridge construction process \cite{sampaio2013virtual}, and bridge crane operation \cite{dong2009research}.
-Some commercial drone flight simulations have been developed.
+Some commercial drone flight simulators have been developed as well.
 For example, AeroSim Drone Simulator \cite{AeroSim} offers training scenarios of inspecting wind turbines, power lines, towers, and solar panels.
 Moud et al. \cite{moud2019flight} also developed a first-ever drone flight simulator for construction sites.
 To our best knowledge, no simulator has been developed for inspector-drone cooperative bridge inspection, nor a data-driven framework for assessing the training performance of bridge inspectors.